syncfusion-content/install-docs/Common/Big-Data-Enterprise/Big-Data-Cluster-Manager.md

 * License Agreement – To view the user’s license information.
 * Release Notes - To view the “Release Notes” content.
 * ReadMe - To view the “ReadMe” content.
-* Recheck – Torecheck the prerequisites list and refresh the currently installed software list.
+* Recheck – To recheck the prerequisites list and refresh the currently installed software list.

 ### Big Data Cluster Manager Studio